EOSIO/Documentation/TechnicalWhitePaper.md

 EOS.IO software utilizes the only known decentralized consensus algorithm proven capable of meeting the performance requirements of applications on the blockchain, [Delegated Proof of Stake (DPOS)](https://steemit.com/dpos/@dantheman/dpos-consensus-algorithm-this-missing-white-paper).
 Under this algorithm, those who hold tokens on a blockchain adopting the EOS.IO software may select block producers through a continuous approval voting system.
 Anyone may choose to participate in block production and will be given an opportunity to produce blocks, provided they can persuade token holders to vote for them.

-The EOS.IO software enables blocks to be produced exactly every 0.5 seconds and exactly one producer is authorized to produce a block at any given point in time.
-If the block is not produced at the scheduled time then the block for that time slot is skipped.
+The EOS.IO software enables blocks to be produced exactly every 0.5 second and exactly one producer is authorized to produce a block at any given point in time.
+If the block is not produced at the scheduled time, then the block for that time slot is skipped.
 When one or more blocks are skipped, there is a 0.5 or more second gap in the blockchain.

-Using the EOS.IO software blocks are produced in rounds of 126 (6 blocks each, times 21 producers).
+Using the EOS.IO software, blocks are produced in rounds of 126 (6 blocks each, times 21 producers).
 At the start of each round 21 unique block producers are chosen by preference of votes cast by token holders.
-The selected producers are scheduled in order agreed upon by 15 or more producers.
+The selected producers are scheduled in an order agreed upon by 15 or more producers.

 If a producer misses a block and has not produced any block within the last 24 hours they are removed from consideration until they notify the blockchain of their intention to start producing blocks again.
 This ensures the network operates smoothly by minimizing the number of blocks missed by not scheduling producers who are proven to be unreliable.

 Under normal conditions a DPOS blockchain does not experience any forks because, rather than compete, the block producers cooperate to produce blocks.
 In the event there is a fork, consensus will automatically switch to the longest chain.
 This method works because the rate at which blocks are added to a blockchain fork is directly correlated to the percentage of block producers that share the same consensus.
-In other words, a blockchain fork with more producers on it will grow in length faster than one with fewer producers, becuase the fork with more producers will experience fewer missed blocks.
+In other words, a blockchain fork with more producers on it will grow in length faster than one with fewer producers, because the fork with more producers will experience fewer missed blocks.

 Furthermore, no block producer should be producing blocks on two forks at the same time.
 A block producer caught doing this will likely be voted out.
 Cryptographic evidence of such double-production may also be used to automatically remove abusers.